Rakusan.net home articles gallery links contact

 篁子生画選 Koushisei Gasen [36 Series]

 Rakusan spent the two years between mid 1933 and mid 1935 producing two parallel series of woodblock prints.
 His decisions to use a different format for each series, and to market the two series separately, obscure the fact that both were actually produced as part of the same project.
-The smaller (but much better known) of the two series consists of thirty-six polychrome woodblock prints which Rakusan called 篁子生畵選 (篁子生画選), Koushisei Gasen, lit.
+The smaller (but much better known) of the two series consists of thirty-six polychrome woodblock prints which Rakusan called 篁子生畫選, 篁子生畵選, or 篁子生画選, Koushisei Gasen, lit.
 'Koushisei's Print Selections'.
-The image at the top of this page is this series title in Rakusan's own calligraphy from a woodblock-printed label which was originally applied to the manila paper folio envelopes used to deliver the prints.
+The image at the top of this page is this series title in Rakusan's own calligraphy from a woodblock-printed label which was originally applied to the red Manila-paper folio envelopes used to deliver the prints.
 However, here that title is generally reserved for the two-series project as a whole, and the polychrome series is informally called the 36 Series.

 The identification numbers used here for the 36 Series are original to Rakusan who assigned them to each of the designs in the order they were first published.
-Although the sequential order is securely attested, to date publication documentation for the installments particular to this series have not yet become available.
-All of the publication dates currently used here are taken (or extrapolated) from dates for the other larger and simultaneously published Fan Series.
-Isolating the 36 Series here is somewhat artificial, and the subpages for each of the 36 Series designs may also be accessed from the immediately following Fan Series gallery.
+Although the sequential order is securely attested, delivery documents for some installments are missing.
+All of the publication dates used here are taken (or extrapolated) from the near identical colophons used for both simultaneously published series, the 36 Series and the intimately related Fan Series.
+The subpages for each of the 36 Series designs in this gallery may also be accessed from the immediately following Fan Series gallery.

 The more complex 36 Series edition characteristics and dating challenges are discussed in a separate article here.[Click on the thumbnail to bring up a subpage which includes a larger image of the design, additional details and images, and links to related designs.]